 Harischandra Kaviratna: “As a frontier city, well-guarded within and without, so guard yourself.
 Do not lose a single moment, for those who let opportunity slip away do indeed grieve when they are born in the woeful state (hell).”

 Swami Sivananda wrote a song that said: “It is difficult to get a human birth; so do your very best to realize in this birth….”
-Every moment–literally every waking breath–is an opportunity not to be missed if we would not live in regret later on, whether in this world or another.
+Every moment, literally every waking breath (see Soham Yoga, the Yoga of the Self), is an opportunity not to be missed if we would not live in regret later on, whether in this world or another.

 This is why Buddha avoided abstruse metaphysics and advocated simple, good, common sense.
 To know the good as good and the evil as evil is a sure path to the Good and the True.